This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Properties

-• Notify project deployement : This option, when checked, enables the notification by email of information about projects deployement on the Convertigo Server.
+• Notify project deployment : This option, when checked, enables email notifications about project deployments on the Convertigo Server.

 Advanced properties